-Serving men age 17 and above in North Carolina and South Carolina, Carolina House offers a full continuum of treatment services.
+Carolina House proudly serves men age 17 and older from across the country who are struggling with eating disorders and other co-occurring concerns.
 Our gender-specific programming is designed to support men who are struggling with eating disorders as well as certain co-occurring mental health challenges.

 Causes and risk factors for eating disorders among men